awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-programming-concepts.md

 ## Gems and AZ Modules<a name="lumberyard-programming-concepts-gems-and-modules"></a>

 Lumberyard is designed to create applications that are small executables\.
 A Lumberyard application has a simple application class \(`AZ::ComponentApplication`\)\.
 The application class reads a manifest \(a `gems.json` file\) and loads modules that provide functionality for your game\.
 Lumberyard calls these modules `gems`\.
 Lumberyard's goal is to have you choose a set of gems that match the requirements of your game and only compile what you need\.
-Lumberyard includes a variety of prebuilt gems that add functionality to the game engine, such as VR, cloud connectivity, and the EMotionFX animation system\.
+Lumberyard includes a variety of prebuilt gems that add functionality to the game engine, such as VR, cloud connectivity, and the EMotion FX animation system\.

 [Cloud gems](cloud-canvas-cloud-gems-intro.md) are gems that add AWS cloud\-connected functionality to your game\.